puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

 Start-Service nginx
 ```

-12. Navigate to **/nginx/tasks/backup_windows_logs.json**.
-Replace the code in the file with the code block below:
+12. Open **/nginx/tasks/backup_windows_logs.json** and replace the code in the file with the code block below:
 ```
 {
   "name": "Windows backup",